Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ## Explanation

 What is happening?
-Please get the code from [GitHub] and read it.
 I will explain the most important parts, without error handling or feature detection.
-The full code is production-ready though, if you add the missing parts that depend on your stack.
+The full code is production-ready, though, if you add the missing parts that depend on your stack.

 ### Voluntary Application Server Identification for Web Push